somaz94/go-git-commit-action/README.md

 ## Overview

-The **Go Git Commit Action** is a GitHub Action that automates git commit and push operations.
-Written in Go, it provides a reliable and efficient way to commit changes in your GitHub Actions workflows.
-This action is particularly useful for workflows that need to automatically commit and push changes to repositories.
+The **Go Git Commit Action** is a GitHub Action that automates git commit, push, and tag operations.
+Written in Go, it provides a reliable and efficient way to commit changes and manage tags in your GitHub Actions workflows.
+This action is particularly useful for workflows that need to automatically commit changes and manage tags in repositories.

 ## Inputs